gchq/sleeper/docs/adr/transaction-log-state-store.md

 If we capture events related to jobs as transactions in the log, that would allow us to produce a separate model from the same transactions that can show what jobs have occurred, and every detail we track about them in the state store.

-This could unify any updates to jobs that we would ideally like to happen simultaneously with some change in the state store, eg. a compaction job finishing.
+This could unify some updates to jobs that are currently done in a separate reporting status store, which we would ideally like to happen simultaneously with some change in the state store, eg. a compaction job finishing.

 #### Update models